ibm-cloud-docs/openpages/architecture-workload-isolation.md

 ![Tenant isolation architecture](images/op_saas_isolation.png "Tenant isolation architecture"){: caption="Figure 1.
 Main components of OpenPages as a Service" caption-side="bottom"}

-- A service instance of {{site.data.keyword.openpages_short}} uses dedicated RDMS service instance and dedicated S3 bucket document storage at the data layer.
+- A service instance of {{site.data.keyword.openpages_short}} uses a dedicated RDMS service instance and dedicated S3 bucket document storage at the data layer.
-- Application pods on OpenShift cluster is allocated in dedicated fashion for {{site.data.keyword.openpages_short}} service instance as well.
+- Application pods on the OpenShift cluster are allocated in a dedicated fashion for {{site.data.keyword.openpages_short}} service instances.
-- {{site.data.keyword.openpages_short}} services assigns dedicated URL per service instance for the application access via Web UI, API or CLI.
-The network edge nodes and load balancers are shared across tenant and the requests are dispatched to application per the service instance URL.
+- The {{site.data.keyword.openpages_short}} service assigns a dedicated URL for each service instance for accessing the application by using the web UI, API, or CLI.
+The network edge nodes and load balancers are shared across tenants and the requests are dispatched to the application per the service instance URL.

 ## {{site.data.keyword.openpages_short}} as a Service workload isolation
 {: #workload-isolation}

-The {{site.data.keyword.openpages_short}} service assigns dedicated URL, dedicated application pods, dedicated RDMS service, and dedicated S3 bucket document storage per instance.
-The tenant workload is isolated all the way from the network, application to data layer.
+The {{site.data.keyword.openpages_short}} service assigns a dedicated URL, dedicated application pods, a dedicated RDMS service, and dedicated S3 bucket document storage for each instance.
+The tenant workload is isolated all the way from the network layer, to the application layer, to the data layer.